Last Updated on

 When to Consult a Doctor

-- Doesn’t interact much with parents and siblings
+- Doesn’t interact much with parents or siblings;

 Babies and toddlers often do weird things when they try to soothe themselves.
-When they are falling asleep it is not uncommon to see them banging their head, playing with their hair or yours, stroking their ears, belly, or private parts or even rocking themselves from side to side.
+When they are falling asleep it is common to see them banging their head, playing with their hair or yours, stroking their ears, belly, or private parts or even rocking themselves from side to side.
 Your baby moving his head from side to side rapidly is not strange and is normal.
 However, it is best to be safe than sorry.
-If you see your little one shaking his and exhibiting the other symptoms mentioned above, then consult a doctor.
+If you notice your toddler shaking his head side to side or if your baby tilts their head to one side occasionally and exhibits other symptoms mentioned above, then consult a doctor.
+Otherwise, it’s just another fun thing your little one will do for a while – till he finds something new to do!